mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >
     >You can also save the message preset as draft and resume update later on.

 Once the changes are submitted, the message preset will go through a validation cycle similar to the one in place when [creating a preset](#create-message-preset).
+The edition processing time can take up to **3 hours**.

 >[!NOTE]
 >